Terms and Conditions: Registration and Citizenship Service

 - Any music, readings or special requests must be agreed with registration staff prior to the ceremony.
 No religious references or content will be permitted in a civil ceremony.

-- The Wandsworth Registration and Nationality Service will allocate staff to attend your ceremony but is unable to guarantee the attendance of individual ceremony officers, and reserves the right to substitute staff as necessary for operational reasons.
+- The Wandsworth Registration and Citizenship Service will allocate staff to attend your ceremony but is unable to guarantee the attendance of individual ceremony officers, and reserves the right to substitute staff as necessary for operational reasons.

-- Although Wandsworth Registration and Nationality Service does not place restrictions on the time that you and your guests spend on the Town Hall marble staircase for photographs, parties are asked to be respectful of other groups in order that all ceremonies are able to make reasonable use of the staircase.
+- Although Wandsworth Registration and Citizenship Service does not place restrictions on the time that you and your guests spend on the Town Hall marble staircase for photographs, parties are asked to be respectful of other groups in order that all ceremonies are able to make reasonable use of the staircase.

 - No food, drink (including alcohol) or animals (with the exception of assistance dogs) are permitted in the ceremony rooms or elsewhere in the Town Hall.
 Confetti must not be thrown inside the premises.